 Each city has positives and negatives.
 The best place to live is the best place to live for you.
 Everyone has different priorities.
 The only way to know which place is the best for you is to spend time there.

-We also compared Medellín to some other popular places in Latin America for expats to live, including:
+We also compared Medellín to some other popular places in Latin America and the rest of the world for expats to live, including:

-There are several alternatives to the big box grocery stores in Medellín like Exito and Jumbo with cheaper prices.
+There are several alternatives to the big box grocery stores in Medellín like Exito and Jumbo with cheaper prices in Medellín.
+In addition, we have a detailed guide to grocery shopping in Medellín with tips for saving money on groceries.

-I have met many expats that primarily shop at Exito or Jumbo or even Carrula, which is even more expensive.
+I have met many expats that primarily shop at Exito or Jumbo or even Carrula.
+But there are cheaper options available.

 We also looked at Plaza Minorista, which has seemingly unlimited amounts of fresh fruits and vegetables for good prices.